EdwardHoang16/2021-spring-cs160-team-hulk/README.md

 ## 1. Frontend server

-To run the frontend server you need [Node.js](https://nodejs.org/en/) installed.
+To run the frontend server, [Node.js](https://nodejs.org/en/) should be installed.

 - If it is not installed, then run this command: